dhermes/bezier/scripts/docker/README.md

 - CPython 2.7, 3.5, 3.6, 3.7 and PyPy 2.7 and 3.5
 - NumPy pre-installed (needed for installing extensions)
-- `/wheelhouse` directory with NumPy and SciPy pre-built for PyPy
+- `/wheelhouse` directory with NumPy and SciPy pre-built for PyPy and PyPy 3
 - `gfortran` compiler
 - `nox` test runner
 - `lcov` line coverage tool